mocra/fmdb-migration-manager/README.markdown

 will actually call `-upWithDatabase:(FMDatabase *)db`, which in turn calls `-up`.
 Similarly for `-down`.

+### FmdbMigrationManager

+This class has a list of individual micro-changes to the database schema called *migrations*, represented as instances of `FmdbMigration` subclasses.
+Each `FmdbMigration` instance can create or drop whole tables, add/remove individual columns, or change columns.
+Which migrations are executed depends upon the current migration status of the target environment.
+This information is stored in a special table `schema_info` which is created and managed by `FmdbMigrationManager`.

 ## Running tests

 This project has a suite of tests written in Ruby, although the library is in Objective-C.